connectedbydata/connectedbydata.org/_posts/2023-11-17-peoples-panel-bulletin-6.md

 > _“Taking part has been an absolute privilege.
 It has been insightful – it has left me with a lot of hope.
 I would like to think we can continue this process.
 I would like to think we can be a part of a journey.” _Panel member

-**Ripples: AI & Climate**
+## Ripples: AI & Climate

 We were happy to see a reference to the People’s Panel in[ this write-up from Global Action Plan of their recent event on the relationship between AI and climate change](https://www.globalactionplan.org.uk/news/5-things-you-need-to-know-about-the-relationship-between-ai-and-climate-changeby-tanya-goodin).

 We’d love to hear about other places the recommendations or outputs of the panel are being referenced or used.

-**For more from the AI Fringe and Summit...**
+## For more from the AI Fringe and Summit...

-We’ll only send this bulletin in future when there are particular updates to share from the People’s Panel on AI outputs, or to let you know how to opt-in to updates about ongoing activities.
+We’ll only publish this bulletin in future when there are particular updates to share from the People’s Panel on AI outputs, or to let you know how to opt-in to updates about ongoing activities.

 However, you might like to know that Connected by Data also [produce a regular ‘Data Policy Digest’](http://connectedbydata.org/news/2023/11/16/data-policy-digest).
 The latest edition was out this week, and includes lots on the AI Summit and Fringe.
 You can [sign-up to get a copy in your inbox here](https://connectedbydata.us21.list-manage.com/subscribe?u=7c03d6a429375c9cc2eef194f&id=3c200de804) or [read the latest one online.](http://connectedbydata.org/news/2023/11/16/data-policy-digest)